CholiRat/Caso-2-PromptSales/README.md

         return None
 ```
 ## 7. Databases
+The names for columns and entities on the databases follow a strict nomenclature that guarantee consistency.

+For every database, a standard is established to name tables:
+- **PromptSales:** PS[TableNamePlural].
+Ex: PSUsers
+- **PromptAds:** PA[TableNamePlural].
+Ex: PACampaigns
+- **PromptContent:** PC[TableNamePlural].
+Ex: PCMedia
+- **PromptCRM:** PCR[TableNamePlural].
+Ex: PCRLeads

+Similarly, all primary and foreign keys are written as follow: Id[TableName].
+Ex: IdUser

+Foreign keys MUST NOT change the name of the column being referenced

 ### 7.1.
 SQL
 As stated beforehand, Azure SQL database will host the three databases for the services PromptAds, PromptCRM and PromptSales.